Each year, Lehigh University welcomes students from around the world—36 countries are represented in the Class of 2018.

 TESTING: All testing requirements needed to apply to Lehigh can be found in the Application Toolbox.
 To ensure full consideration of your latest test results, please submit them to Lehigh before the application deadline.
 Exam results submitted after the application deadline may not be received in time to be considered when applications are reviewed by the Admissions Committee.
 Please plan accordingly so that you register and complete the exams with sufficient time for: the testing agency to score your exam, you to request the testing agency submit those results to Lehigh University; and Lehigh to process the results before reviewing your application.
 Official score reports should be sent to Lehigh by the testing agency.
 Emailed, faxed and photocopied scores are not official and will not be accepted.

-OFFICIAL TOEFL SCORES: Must be submitted directly from ETS.
+OFFICIAL TOEFL/IELTS SCORES: Must be submitted directly from ETS.
 All applicants whose first language is not English must take the TOEFL or IELTS.
+IELTS scores can only be submitted electronically.

 ADVANCED PLACEMENT: Lehigh grants advanced placement and credit for most Advanced Placement (AP) examinations completed with a score of 4 or 5; for International Baccalaureate Higher-Level examinations completed with a score of 5, 6 or 7 (except for IB HL Physics, which will not be accepted for credit); and for Advanced Level (A Level) examinations completed with a score of A or B.